trevorwslee/MicroPython-DumbDisplay/README.md

     import machine
     machine.reset_cause()
     ```
-* If DumbDisplay Android app fails to make connection to desktop / laptopo, check your descktop firewall settings; try switching desktop WIFI to use 2.4 GHz.
+* If DumbDisplay Android app fails to make connection to desktop / laptop, check your desktop firewall settings; try switching desktop WIFI to use 2.4 GHz.